 Clifden & Around

-Connemara's 'capital', Clifden (An Clochán), is an appealing Victorian-era country town with a vaguely-harp-shaped oval of streets offering evocative strolls.
-It presides over the head of the narrow bay where the River Owenglin tumbles into the sea.
-The surrounding countryside beckons you to walk through woods and above the shoreline.
+Connemara's 'capital', Clifden (An Clochán), is an appealing Victorian-era country town with a vaguely harp-shaped oval of streets offering evocative strolls.
+A definitive stop on the Wild Atlantic Way, it presides over the head of the narrow bay where the River Owenglin tumbles into the sea.

-Blinking amusement arcades, hurdy-gurdy fairground rides and fast-food diners are Bundoran's stock-in-trade.
-But Donegal's best-known seaside resort also has superb surf, and attracts a mixed crowd of young families, pensioners and beach dudes.
-Outside summer, the carnival atmosphere abates and the town can be quite desolate.
+Blinking amusement arcades, hurdy-gurdy fairground rides and fast-food diners give Bundoran the feel of a tacky beach town.
+But Donegal's best-known seaside resort has reliable waves, and attracts a mixed crowd of young families, pensioners and surfers.
+Outside summer, the carnival atmosphere abates and the town can be bleak.

 Southern Wicklow is softer than its coastal northern half; the landscape is one of rolling hills and valleys cut through by rustling rivers and dotted with lovely little hamlets, including the especially beautiful Vale of Avoca, once favoured by both song and busloads of tourists.